Part 1: What’s the Difference?

 Findability and consistency are key for online students.
 You will have students with different levels of knowledge about Canvas and other tools who will have had different experiences with previous classes, and different expectations of how you will use these tools.
 Being very clear at the beginning about where everything is, what it is called, how it works, and who to contact if they have difficulty can put them more at ease.
 Consistency in terminology use is especially critical as students are not going to automatically know that what you call a “report” one place, an “essay” another place, and a “project” somewhere else are all referring to the same assignment.

-As mentioned in Module 1, instructions for online activities and assignments need to be clearer and more detailed than in an in-person course.
+Instructions for online activities and assignments need to be clearer and more detailed than in an in-person course.
 Incomplete instructions, missing links, missing files, and inconsistent dates cause frustration and lots of questions for you.
 Keep in mind, for each student that asks a question, there are more that do not.
-They try to stumble along and may turn in something that is not at all what you wanted, and are then completely perplexed as to why their grade is low.
+They try to stumble along and may turn in something that is not at all what you wanted and are then completely perplexed as to why their grade is low.

 A lack of questions does not equal clear understanding.